Pro Google Buds

 This continued with the Galaxy Buds Pro, which launched back in January 2021, complete with ANC and head-tracking technology.

-We finally have a Pro vs. Pro earbud showdown between Google and Samsung, as Google aims to right the wrongs of previous iterations.
-Meanwhile, the Galaxy Buds Pro remains some of the best wireless earbuds that money can buy.
+This Pro vs. Pro earbud showdown between Google and Samsung is somewhat slanted now that the Galaxy Buds 2 Pro are available, which are some of the best wireless earbuds that money can buy — a list Google's latest buds also find themselves.

 Pixel Buds Pro vs. Galaxy Buds Pro: What's the same